Azure-Samples/azure-monitor-opencensus-python/docs_samples/02_python_app_insights_dependencies.md

 - You should see the dependencies displayed for the calls to MySQL and Azure storage displayed.

 ## Configuring Django applications

+This next example shows how to add the various OpenCensus settings to a Django application to send logging and metric data to Azure Monitor.
+You will run the samples both locally and deploy the Django web application to the Azure App Service resource you deployed as part of the setup script.

 - Run the following commands to setup the environment: